villagecomputing/superpipe/README.md

 - Cost
 - Latency

-SuperPipe is an extremely lightweight framework that helps you build these pipelines such that you can:
+Superpipe is an extremely lightweight framework that helps you build these pipelines such that you can:

 - Easily run them on a dataset (not just a single data point)
 - Keep track of token usage, cost and latency